justingodden/mlops-made-easy/docs/01-containers/03-docker-custom-containers.md

 Now, we've just seen a few new commands.

 We know the `FROM` command, but this time we've used a `python` image.
 More specifically one with the `3.10-slim-buster` tag.
-This means it's packaged with Python version 3.10 and is based on the `debian:slim-buster` image, which is a very small Linux distrobution with only the essential packages installed so it has a smaller footprint and a quicker load up time.
+This means it's packaged with Python version 3.10 and is based on the `debian:slim-buster` image, which is a very small Linux distribution with only the essential packages installed so it has a smaller footprint and a quicker load up time.

 The `USER` command specifies which Linux user to run the commands as. `root` user is needed to interact with `pip`.
 A Dockerfile's default user is whatever is specified in the image it inherits from.
 Specifying it here isn't strictly necessary, as I believe the `python` image runs as root, otherwise it wouldn't be able to use `pip`.
 Either way, it's nice to be explicit.